datamould/datamould.github.io/_posts/2019-01-01-clean-using-SKImputer.md

 2. Standardization
 3. Handling Categorical Variables
 4. Discretization
-5. Multicollinearity
-6. Dimensionality Reduction
+5. Dimensionality Reduction
-7. Feature Selection
+6. Feature Selection

 Let's go through an quick example to have some insights for Handling Null Values!!